Francis Hughes: Paramilitary activity

 Hughes initially joined the Official Irish Republican Army, but left after the organisation declared a ceasefire in May 1972.
-Hughes then joined up with Dominic McGlinchey, his cousin Thomas McElwee and Ian Milne, before the three decided to join the Provisional Irish Republican Army in 1973.
+Hughes then joined up with Dominic McGlinchey, his cousin Thomas McElwee and Ian Milne, before the three decided to join the Provisional Irish Republican Army's South Derry Brigade in 1973.
 Hughes, Milne and McGlinchey took part in scores of IRA operations, including daylight attacks on Royal Ulster Constabulary (RUC) stations, bombings, and attacks on off-duty members of the RUC and UDR.
 Another IRA member described the activities of Hughes:

 On 18 April 1977, Hughes, McGlinchey and Milne were travelling in a car near the town of Moneymore when an RUC patrol car carrying four officers signalled them to stop.
 The IRA members attempted to escape by performing a u-turn, but lost control of the car which ended up in a ditch.
 They abandoned the car and opened fire on the RUC patrol car, killing two officers and wounding another, before running off through fields.
 A second RUC patrol came under fire while attempting to prevent the men fleeing, and despite a search operation by the RUC and British Army (BA) the IRA members escaped.
 Following the Moneymore shootings, the RUC named Hughes as the most wanted man in Northern Ireland, and issued wanted posters with pictures of Hughes, Milne and McGlinchey.
 Milne was arrested in Lurgan in August 1977, and McGlinchey later in the year in the Republic of Ireland.

 Arrest and imprisonment

-Hughes was arrested on 17 March 1978 at Lisnamuck, near Maghera in County Londonderry, after an exchange of gunfire with the British Army the night before.
+Hughes was arrested on 17 March 1978 at Lisnamuck, near Maghera, County Londonderry, after an exchange of gunfire with the British Army the night before.
 British soldiers manning a covert observation post spotted Hughes and another IRA volunteer approaching them wearing combat clothing with "Ireland" sewn on their jackets.
 Thinking they might be from the Ulster Defence Regiment, one of the soldiers stood up and called to them.
 The IRA volunteers opened fire on the British troops, who returned fire.
-A soldier of the Parachute Regiment, Lance Corporal David Jones, was killed and another soldier wounded.
+A soldier of the SAS, Lance Corporal David Jones, was killed and another soldier wounded.
 Hughes was also wounded and was arrested nearby the next morning.

 In February 1980, he was sentenced to a total of 83 years in prison.
 Hughes was tried for, and found guilty of, the murder of one British Army soldier (for which he received a life sentence) and wounding of another (for which he received 14 years) in the incident which led to his arrest, as well as a series of gun and bomb attacks over a six-year period.
 Security sources described him as "an absolute fanatic" and "a ruthless killer".
 Fellow republicans described him as "fearless and active".